 On the southern edge of the Ferguson Valley, lies Gnomesville, one of WA’s quirkier attractions.
-Here, thousands of garden gnomes have taken up permanent residence amongst the gum trees.
-As the gnomes would say, this is gnome sweet gnome.
+Here among the gum trees near Dardunup, thousands of gnomes from near and far have made this their gnome sweet gnome.

-A few smurfs have found their home amongst the gnomes too and my daughter was particularly chuffed to see that Olaf, the snowman from the Disney movie Frozen in Gnomesville too.
+A few smurfs have found their home amongst the gnomes too and my daughter was particularly chuffed to see that Olaf, the snowman from the Disney movie Frozen lives here too.

-Gnomesville, as the story goes, started with one single gnome protesting a controversial roundabout on the intersection of Wellington Mill Road.
+Gnomesville, as the story goes, started with one single gnome protesting a controversial roundabout on the intersection of Wellington Mill Road in Dardanup.
 What started with one gnome, soon escalated with a whole tribe of gnomes joining the protest and on it went to become today’s rapidly expanding village of gnomes.
-A metaphor for life perhaps – from small things, big things grow!

 Gnomesville is a thirty-minute drive from Bunbury on the corner of Wellington Mill Road and Ferguson Road.
-If you’re in the area, Gnomesville is well worth the detour.
 It’s a fun visit for both young and old and a great spot to start exploring the gorgeous Ferguson Valley area.

 WA Explorer is the outdoor guide to West Australia.
 Subscribe to the newsletter for travel inspiration straight to your inbox.